-Getting a pool safety certificate when buying, selling or leasing a property doesn’t have to be difficult.
+It doesn’t have a difficult to get a pool safety certificate while buying, selling or leasing a property.
 We make it easier than ever before.
-With fast turnaround times and at your convenience, you can get your pool safety certificate (Form 23) issued by a qualified and QBCC licensed pool inspector without hassle.
+With our fast turnaround times, you can get your pool safety certificate (Form 23) certified by one of our qualified and QBCC licenced pool inspectors at your convenience.

 We inspect non-shared pools and spas that exist at houses and townhouses and also shared pools that are found at apartment complexes, hotels, motels, resorts and caravan parks.

-At Poolinspec, we go the extra mile to help you comply with the Qld pool safety laws, established in 2010.
-Compliant pool barriers prevent access to young children and save lives.
-By ensuring that your pool complies with the laws, you’re avoiding a drowning risk and hefty fines.
+Poolinspec goes above and beyond to assist you in complying with the Queensland pool safety laws, which were established in 2010.
+Pool barriers that are compliant prevent access to young children and save lives.
+You can avoid a drowning risk and severe fines by ensuring that your pool complies with the legislation.

 With clear, easy to understand reports, our expert pool inspectors will walk you through any problem areas at the time of inspection.
 We’ll help you get your pool safe, prevent young children from gaining access and give you peace of mind.

-Please take advantage of our affordable rates, expert advice and same-day solutions.
+Please take advantage of our affordable rates, expert advice and same-day solutions for pool safety certificates in the Gold Coast.
 We pride ourselves in offering great service with a smile.

 what we do

 With quick turnaround times, Poolinspec services the whole of the Gold Coast.
 We go the extra mile to help you get your pool safe and risk-free when you need it the most.